FriendsOfEpub/blitz-tasks/recipes/epubtype2aria.md

 ## Recap

-It’s worth mentioning you need a knowledge of markup to handle this conversion efficiently but the config file you will end up may look like this:
+It’s worth mentioning you need a knowledge of the markup you modify to handle this conversion efficiently.
+But the config file you will end up may look like this:

 ```
 {
-  "scope": "epubtype2aria",
+  "scope": "epub2aria",
   "version": "1.0.0",
   "sanitize": [
     {